Live Hedge Calculator

 When to Use It

-You backed a team at long odds that has shortened: If you backed Liverpool at 4.0 before the season and they're now 1.5 favourites, you can hedge to guarantee a profit on every outcome.
+You backed a team at long odds that has shortened: If you backed Liverpool at 4.0 before the season and they're now 1.5 favourites, you can hedge to mathematically secure a profit on every outcome.

 During live in-play betting: Odds swing dramatically during matches.
 If you backed over 2.5 goals early and two goals have already been scored, the over is now almost certain.
 A hedge on under 2.5 locks in most of your profit now.

-After a big early winner in an accumulator: With 3 legs settled and 1 remaining, you can hedge the final leg to guarantee a return regardless of the last result.
+After a big early winner in an accumulator: With 3 legs settled and 1 remaining, you can hedge the final leg to mathematically secure a return regardless of the last result.

 How to Use the Hedge Calculator